biggie-boss/LoreRim/README.md

 ### Perk Changes

 - Block: Overpowered Bashes now works with weapons too
-- Heavy Armor: Immovable buffed to 50% damage reduction but now only when attacking or casting.
+- Heavy Armor: Immovable buffed to 50% damage reduction and when attacking or casting.
 - Marksman: Piercing Shot requirement dropped to 30
 - Marksman: Penetrating Shot and Power Shotrequirement dropped to 50.
 However, Sneaking doesn't give penetration.
 Instead, it gives +10% critical hit chance and +10% critical hit damage.
 - Marksman: Power Shot damage reduced and now costs only 100 stamina.
 However, it should now scale properly and do actual damage (fixed bugged resistance checks).